ArminSedlmeyrBMW/Udacity-Project-Disaster-Reponse-Pipelines/README.md

 5. The ML-model uses the input to label the text and outputs it back to the web app

 ### Explanation of the files in the repository
-classifier.pkl --> the machine-learning-model as a pickle file train_classifier.py --> the code which builds the ML-model by loading the data from the sql-lite database process_data.py --> the code to load, wrangle and save the data to a sql-lite database run.py --> the code to run the web app and execute relevant
+- classifier.pkl --> the machine-learning-model as a pickle file
+- train_classifier.py --> the code which builds the ML-model by loading the data from the sql-lite database
+- process_data.py --> the code to load, wrangle and save the data to a sql-lite database
+- run.py --> the code to run the web app
+- disaster_categories.csv --> labels
+- disaster_messages.csv --> input text for creating features
+- DisasterResponse.db --> sql-lite-data-base with the wrangled data

 ### Instructions (how to run the Python scripts and web app):
 1. Run the following commands in the project's root directory to set up your database and model.